10 of the best possible “worst case scenarios.”

 No matter how “secure” or “successful” I become, I’m always humbled by the fact that nothing is certain or permanent.

-Once you make peace with the notion of things Not Going As Planned, you can find beauty and bravery in all of The Alternatives.
+Once we make peace with the notion of things Not Going As Planned, we can find beauty and bravery in all of The Alternatives.

 You’ve got options.
 Beautiful ones.